 After the tribunal has considered the appeal, you will usually be given a short decision.
 Otherwise it will be sent to you by post.
-If our appeal is heard by telephone or video, then the decision will be posted to you and not given to you at the time of the hearing.

 If the tribunal allows your appeal and you are happy with its decision then theoretically, you need do nothing.
 The Tribunal will send a copy of its decision to the DWP who should, after a few weeks, put into place the tribunal's decision, including payment of any arrears.
 This depends on what you were appealing about.
 If it was about the 'Limited capability for work test' you may be entitled to your ESA again and backdated.
 For UC, you may be entitled to have the LCW element added to your claim, and whilst this may not increase your payment, it should mean that you do not need to take part in work related activities.
 If it was about the other 'Limited capability for work related activity' test you may return to the ESA support group and get the related component - or the equivalent under UC.
 If you are challenging an ESA decision but have since claimed UC, then the ESA section of the DWP Jobcentre will be responsible for paying any backdating that is due and the UC section will add any increase in to your claim going forward.
 You will most likely need to provide a copy of the Tribunal decision notice to Universal Credit so that they can see that an increase is due.